-If you have recently started to manage your own VPS server, then you may well be using CPanel as the user interface to control it.
-CPanel has been around since the late 1990s and is now recognised across the hosting sector as one of the most effective and useable control panels out there.
-As with anything online, ensuring the security of your VPS through the use of CPanel is key.
+If you have recently started to manage your own VPS server, then you may well be using cPanel as the user interface to control it. cPanel has been around since the late 1990s and is now recognized across the hosting sector as one of the most effective and useable control panels out there.
+As with anything online, ensuring the security of your VPS through the use of cPanel is key.

 2. Set-up your CSF

-Within CPanel there is a very powerful firewall called ConfigServer Firewall (CSF).
+Within cPanel there is a very powerful firewall called ConfigServer Firewall (CSF).
 This not only puts a very effective screen around your VPS but also will regularly scan it for any potential issues.
 It will also give recommendations based on what it finds in terms of how you can improve your security measures even more.
-Installation is straight-forward and it can be managed from CPanel direct when done.
+Installation is straight-forward and it can be managed from cPanel directly when done.